Page Start

 Here, 8 items are referred to as, 1) objectives, 2) design, 3) setting, 4) participants, 5) intervention, 6) main outcome measures, 7) main results, and 8) conclusions.

 These 8 items are widely used in medical journals such as JAMA and secondary information journals such as Evidence Based Medicine, ACP Journal Club, as well as in secondary information journals on traditional medicine and complementary and alternative medicine, represented by Focus on Alternative and Complementary Therapies (FACT).
 The acupuncture part of the journal is available in Japanese (Tsutani K [supervise-trans].
 Hari no ebidensu [Evidence for acupuncture – abstracts of articles on clinical evaluation of acupuncture–].
 Yokosuka: Ido-no-Nippon-sha; 2003 [in Japanese].
-Thereafter, serialized in the journal “IDO-NO NIPPON [The Japanese Journal of Acupuncture & Manual Therapies]”).
+Thereafter, serialized in the journal “IDO-NO NIPPON [The Japanese Journal of Acupuncture & Manual Therapies]” [in Japanese]).

 Regarding 5) intervention, since the quality may differ among manufacturers, the brand name indicated in the original article was to be used as a rule.
 When the brand name was changed after the issue of the article for such reason as a change in manufacturer name, the brand name indicated in the article was used.

-9) “From Kampo medicine perspective”means how the unique diagnosis system of Kampo medicine is used.
+9) “From the Kampo medicine perspective” means how the unique diagnosis system of Kampo medicine is used.
 This is applied to 2 processes: design of a clinical trial and analysis after completion of the study.
 With RCT, this can be referred to as pre-randomization and post-randomization.
-In the former process of designing clinical trial design, “sho (証, pattern/syndrome)” of Kampo medicine is indicated in the entry criteria and exclusion criteria of participants in the protocol in a manner that participating investigators can understand.
+In the former process of designing clinical trial design, “sho (証, pattern)” of Kampo medicine is indicated in the entry criteria and exclusion criteria of participants in the protocol in a manner that participating investigators can understand.
 The latter process involves stratified analysis, in which participants are stratified by “sho” (with sho or without sho), as well as by age and sex, etc. However, the stratified analysis is associated with “inference multiplicity”; that is, repeated testing of many strata produces false positive results, which indicates a difference when actually there is no difference.
-Among post-hoc approaches are adjustment fo covariates.
+Among post-hoc approaches are adjustment for covariates.

 10) Safety assessment in the article” was incorporated since not only efficacy but also safety should always be considered in Kampo medicine as well.
 Here, the expression of “safety assessment in the article” was used rather than mere “safety assessment” because “safety assessment” is frequently misunderstood.
 RCTs usually use efficacy-related endpoints to determine appropriate sample sizes, and are not intended to assess safety.
 For instance, when no adverse drug reactions occurred among 100 subjects receiving a Kampo medicine, the Kampo medicine is apt to be considered “safe because there are no adverse drug reactions when used in as many as 100 subjects.”
 Certainly, point estimation yields an incidence of 0%; however, interval estimation yields a 95% confidence interval (CI) for the incidence of 0-3%.
 Especially when a serious adverse drug reaction may infrequently occur, safety should be judged in consideration of the number of participants in the clinical trial in the article.
 From this perspective, the expression of “safety assessment in the article” was used.